 1. Watch Ships in the Panama Canal

-For those who could care less, I'd still suggest you give it a try.
+For those who think this might not be for them, I'd still suggest you try it.
 I was in and out in under an hour and was glad I went.

 2. Explore Casco Viejo

 Casco Viejo is Panama City's historic old town.
-Structures vary from roofless and crumbling to fully-renovated with bright, colorful paint jobs.
+Its structures vary from roofless and crumbling to fully renovated with bright, colorful paint jobs.

 3. Drinks on a Rooftop Bar